carolinedunn/NCAA-SQL-Exercise/README.md

    * Did the team win?
 * We filtered out all games where the team had less than five 3-pointer attempts
 * We sorted by highest percent of 3-pointers made
-* The table only shows the top 500 games of the highest 3-pointers made percentage
+* The table only includes the top 500 games of the highest 3-pointers made percentage

 10. Click "Run"
 You'll see a table of results appear at the bottom of the screen.
 Now let's take a look at the data, you should see the first 50 rows of data, games with the highest percent 3-pointers